Pop Culture Madness!

 Playing the Card Game Canasta.

-Hiding behind their newspapers and magazines, many people were actually reading the Kinsey Report on Sexuality on the Human Male.
+Hiding behind their newspapers and magazines, many people were reading the Kinsey Report on Sexuality on the Human Male.

 Reading The Big Fisherman by Lloyd C. Douglas